Secularism in the Philippines: Role of Islam

-The Constitution provides explicit concession to the Islam, whose adherents consist of a minority in the Philippines, when it comes to state neutrality.
+The Constitution provides explicit concession to Muslims, who are a minority in the Philippines, when it comes to state neutrality.
 It allows the Congress to enact "special courts with personal, family, and property law" for an autonomous region in Muslim Mindanao.
 This is implemented through Code of Muslim Personal Law.
 This is to accommodate the Moro ethnic group whose customs and traditions are largely reliant in Islam.
 The Code of Muslim Personal Laws in 1977 was enacted by President Ferdinand Marcos as an appeasement to the Moro independence movement which emerged in the late 1960s.
 It also provides for the establishment of Sharia district and circuit courts to cover personal affairs of Muslims in select localities in Mindanao.
 The Sharia court system became active in 1985.

 The Islamic holiday of Eid al-Fitr has been a regular national public holiday since 2002.
 The status of the observance is by virtue of Republic Act 9177 and Presidential Proclamation 1083.

 In Bangsamoro, Islam plays a significant role in the region.
 The interim government led by Murad Ebrahim pursued a policy of "moral governance" which is based on "moral virtues in Islam" noting that the Quran provides moral teachings address to the whole of mankind and not just to Muslims.
 Ebrahim, however is careful to not characterize the policy as equating to an official plan of establishing an Islamic government in the region.